vita-student-projects/ADEBeastsLLC/README.md

 ## Structure

-We designed the architecture with 5 main components:
+We designed the architecture with 3 main components:
 1. **Pretrained Resnet34 Image feature extractor** <br>
  We use a pretrained Resnet34 model with weights from the Image1K dataset.
 We want to use a robust and high-performing model to extract image features.
 We cropped and interpolated the input RGB image, semantic map, and depth map to (224x224) to respect the ResNet input image architecture.
-To adjust the model to our dataset, we chose to retrain the last ResNet block.
-We want to incorporate the depth and semantic label losses in the training of the last section of the ResNet, letting the model learn to incorporate the auxiliary losses and the high-level features relevant to our dataset.
+To adjust the model to our dataset, we chose to retrain the last ResNet block, letting the model learn the high-level features relevant to our dataset.
 2. **History feature extractor** <br>
  We use a 4-layer fully connected MLP to learn relationships between the past locations of the model.
 This outputs a vector of size 128.
 3. **Future Decoder** <br>
- The decoder concatenates the outputs of the history feature extractor with the image encoder.
-It is a fully connected MLP that uses 2 hidden layers and then outputs a final prediction, which is a vector of size 180.
-This is then reshaped to the desired shape of [60, 3].
+ To predict the future position and heading, we utilize a GRU and 2-layered fully connected MLP.
+ The hidden state of the GRU is initialized by concatenating the image and history feature extractor results; the input state is initialized as the last position in `sdc_history_feture`.
+ A 60-step for loop is created, where the current-position is encoded with the GRU to a vector of size 384, then the MLP converts it to a vector of size 3 for x-position, y-position, and heading.
+The resuts are save on a list and concatenated at the end, to  shape of [batch, 60, 3].

 ## Loss Function Design
 We used a custom loss criterion for the future trajectories.
 We scale the L2 loss of x, y, and heading differently.
-We chose to scale the heading loss by 4 times to compensate for the magnitude of the difference between the maximum value of the heading and the maximum displacements of the x and y positions.
+We chose to scale the x- and y-position by 2, to slighlty increase the loss value of the model.
+Next, we scaled the heading loss by 8 times to compensate for the magnitude of the difference between the maximum value of the heading and the maximum displacements of the x and y positions.

 ## Training Configuration
 The model was trained on an HPC cluster with a V100 GPU.